 Despotes

-title ranked immediately below that of emperor; also epithet applied to high-ranking ecclesiastics, aristocrats and to the emperor.
+title ranked immediately below that of emperor; also epithet applied to

 Deutereuon